 WATCH: Oklahoma Interim HC Bob Stoops Press Conference

-Oklahoma interim head coach Bob Stoops met with the media on Wednesday to discuss the latest with the Sooners ahead of the Alamo Bowl in two weeks.
+Oklahoma interim head coach Bob Stoops met with the media on Monday to discuss the latest with the Sooners.

-Watch Oklahoma interim head coach Bob Stoops' full press conference from Wednesday, Dec.
-15 as he discusses the latest with the Sooners ahead of their matchup with No. 14 Oregon in the Valero Alamo Bowl in two weeks.
+Watch Oklahoma interim head coach Bob Stoops' full zoom press conference from Monday, Dec.
+20 as he discusses the latest with the Sooners just nine days ahead of the Valero Alamo Bowl against No. 14 Oregon.

 Want to join the discussion?
 Click here to become a member of the AllSooners message board community today!